-The bill amends the Government Code to establish new bond requirements for judges of statutory county courts and county judges who preside over guardianship and probate proceedings.
-Specifically, it mandates that these judges must execute a bond of not less than $500,000, replacing the previous tiered structure that set lower bond amounts based on county population.
-The bond is payable to the county treasurer and is conditioned on the judges faithfully performing their duties, including those specified in the Estates Code.
+S.B.
+No. 387 amends the Government Code to establish new bond requirements for judges of statutory county courts and county judges presiding over guardianship and probate proceedings.
+Specifically, the bill mandates that these judges must execute a bond payable to the county treasurer, with the amount set by the commissioners court.
+The bond must be no less than $500,000 for judges handling guardianship or probate cases, replacing the previous tiered structure that set lower amounts based on county population.
+The bill also clarifies that the bond is conditioned on the judges faithfully performing their duties, particularly those outlined in the Estates Code.

 Statutes affected: